Camp Aguinaldo

-Camp General Emilio Aguinaldo (CGEA), also known as Camp Aguinaldo, is the site of the general headquarters (GHQ) of the Armed Forces of the Philippines (AFP) located in eastern Metro Manila, the Philippines.
+Camp General Emilio Aguinaldo (CGEA; formerly Camp Murphy), also known as Camp Aguinaldo, is the site of the general headquarters (GHQ) of the Armed Forces of the Philippines (AFP).

 It is located in Quezon City along EDSA, a major thoroughfare of the metropolis, to which it is across Camp Crame, the national headquarters (NHQ) of the Philippine National Police (PNP).
 The military installation is named after Philippine revolutionary leader Emilio Aguinaldo, who became the first Philippine president and fought in the Philippine Revolution, the Spanish–American War, and the Philippine–American War.

 Land

 The combined areas of both Camp Aguinaldo and Camp Crame covers a total land area of 220 ha, with 34 ha being part of a deed of donation from the Ortigas and Company Partnership Limited in the 1950s.
 The company had originally acquired these lands as estate holdings from the Augustinian Order, such as the Hacienda de Mandaluyon.

 Camp Aguinaldo occupies 178.7 ha of this total area, of which 152.5 ha hectares were purchased by the government and the remaining 26.2 ha hectares were donated by Ortigas and Company.